Rock Bottom

 A ship far too large for the crew she carries — and the last thing Keic left behind.

-The Narwhal is a Man-O-War, seized by the former captain Keic as a point of pride — the throne of the self-declared King of the Pirates.
-She is enormous, beautiful, and completely impractical for a crew that has already been cut in half.
-Six men per gun was Keic's system; Adam's arithmetic says two will do.
+The Narwhal is a Man-O-War — seized by the former captain as a point of pride, the throne of someone who considered himself the King of the Pirates.
+She is enormous, beautiful, and completely impractical for a crew being reshaped by a new captain with different ideas about what a ship should be.

 🚢